Nyad defends record-breaking Cuba-U.S. swim against doubters

 Nyad's pace quickened significantly about halfway through the swim - from her average 1.5 miles per hour (2.4 kph) to nearly four miles per hour (6.4 kph) - a swift pace that continued for about six hours.

-She and her supporters have said that she got a significant boost from a favourable Gulf stream current - a contention that independent experts who study the ocean currents in the region agreed with on Tuesday.
+She and her supporters have said that she got a significant boost from a favorable Gulf stream current - a contention that independent experts who study the ocean currents in the region agreed with Tuesday.

 Mitchell Roffer, who runs a Melbourne, Florida-based ocean fishing forecasting service, said Nyad caught a swift, north-moving current, and then turned east out of the current at precisely the right moment.